Current alerts in this area

 The following areas are currently closed:

-- Snow Gums walking track is closed because of severe storm damage to the track.
+- Snow Gums walking track is temporarily closed for maintenance.

-Forest Road between Coolah Creek Road and the entrance of Coolah Tops National Park has been damaged by heavy rain, particularly the steeper slopes, however the Park is still accessible.
-Forest Road is managed and maintained by Warrumbungle Shire Council.
+Forest Road between Coolah Creek Road and the entrance of Coolah Tops National Park is managed and maintained by Warrumbungle Shire Council.
 Please refer any inquiries concerning this road directly to the Council.

 Penalties apply for non-compliance.
 For more information, please call the NPWS Castlereagh Area office on 02 6843 4000 or visit the NSW National Parks safety page for park safety guidelines.

-Affects 1 park and 3 locations nearby.
+Affects 1 park and 2 locations nearby.
 Show list

-Other planned events: Notice of 1080 ground and aerial baiting program
+Other planned events: Notice of ongoing 1080 program

-Domestic pets are not permitted in NSW national parks and reserves.
-Pets and working dogs may be affected, and 1080 is lethal to cats and dogs.
+Domestic pets are not permitted in NSW National Parks managed lands.
+Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.